You’ve read countless books, attended trading courses, and have traded for a while now.

 Review your trades and find your edge

-After you have a sample size of 100 trades, you can look to review your statistics to see whether you have an edge in the markets.
+After you have executed a consistent trading strategy with sample size of 100 trades, you can look to review your statistics to see whether you have an edge in the markets.

 The most important trading equation you must know: